 The video card that formed the annex to cut prices on the part NVIDIA May offer to consumers Core Larger and more sophisticated that is partially damaged - but has the potential for improved performance in some contours

 The life story of a fresh GeForce RTX 2060 KO model from a company EVGA It is quite unique compared to many other models of graphic cards.
-Everything began at the CES show earlier this month where it was presented as a unique and exclusive creation of the American company which allows it to reduce the recommended price from $ 350 as for all other versions.Geforce RTX 2060 - for only $ 300, which will provide tough competition in the new price and model category.
+Everything began at the CES show earlier this month where it was presented as a unique and exclusive creation of the American company which allows it to reduce the recommended price from $ 350 as for all other versions.GeForce RTX 2060 - For a price of only $ 300, which will provide tough competition in the new price and models category.

 A number of sites across the network that received the KO and its KO Ultra brother (which is in every sense except for slightly rushed operation frequencies) were surprised to discover a core called TU104-150, instead of the TU106-200 core like the other familiar GeForce RTX 2060 versions .
-In other words, EVGA managed to get fromNVIDIA A hybrid supply of both truncated TU106 cores and larger TU104 cores, which failed in their testing process and did not become the basis for models RTX 2070 andRTX 2080 - to create theRTX Its 2060 KO.
+In other words, EVGA managed to get fromNVIDIA A hybrid supply of both truncated TU106 cores and larger TU104 cores, which failed in their testing process and did not become the basis for models RTX 2070 andRTX 2080 - To create the cards from themRTX Its 2060 KO.

 From a hardware point of view, these cores look identical to each other, but practical tests show that those lucky enough to receive an RTX 2060 KO card with a TU104 core inside have the potential to enjoy enhanced capabilities - at least in the popular Blender graphics processing application, which has significantly improved performance.
 On the YouTube channel of the GamersNexus site.